-A change order is an authorization for work beyond the scope of the contract say you decide once the job is in progress that you want a pocket door instead of a swinging door or an extra window in the kitchen.
-Only you can approve change orders, which are then billed on a “cost-plus” basis (labor, material and markup).
+A change order is an authorization for work beyond the scope of the contract.
+Say you decide once the job is in progress that you want a pocket door instead of a swinging door or an extra window in the kitchen.
+Only you can approve change orders, which are then billed on a “cost-plus” basis (labor plus materials plus markup).
 A contract should specify up front the change-order labor rate and the markup, and how they are billed.
 Make sure this section states that you will pay only for preapproved work.

 For most jobs, the first payment is due upon signing the contract, but some states limit this amount.
-For example, in Califor-nia first payments are limited to 10 percent of the job total or $1,000, whichever is less.
-Though some contractors ask for more up front if custom products have to be ordered, 10 percent is typical; 15 percent is the figure for jobs under $1,500.
+For example, in California first payments are limited to 10% of the job total or $1,000, whichever is less.
+Though some contractors ask for more up front if custom products have to be ordered, 10% is typical.
+For jobs costing less than $1,500, a 15% advance is often used.

-It’s easy to lose the contractor’s attention once you write the final check, so make the final payment at least 10 percent of the total as an incentive for him to complete the job to your liking (see “Is the Work Done Right?” below).
+It’s easy to lose the contractor’s attention once you write the final check, so make the final payment at least 10% of the total as an incentive for him to complete the job to your liking.
 Make clear that the final payment will be issued only after all inspections and change orders are done and the final punchlist has been completed.

 Is The Work Done Right?